BombShellReaper/Palworld-Linux-Server/README.md

 # Step 9: Hardening the server (Optional)

-These are some options to harden the ssh service and to remove the *su* command from any non-root users from using.

-Login with the sudo user

-Edit the sshd_config file
+Login with the sudo sure and edit the sshd_config file

     sudo nano /etc/ssh/sshd_config